23 Best Restaurants in Hell’s Kitchen, NYC in 2025

 What to Order

 You can’t miss the vegetable lumpia here for a meal that tastes straight out of the Philippines.
-Get the ube cheesecake for dessert.
+If you have a sweet tooth, this is one of the best Hell's Kitchen restaurants for ube cheesecake, so be sure to order that for dessert.

 21. Yakitori Torishin

 Do you love yakitori?
 If so, Yakitori Torishin could be the best Hell’s Kitchen restaurant for you.
-It claims to be the only truly authentic yakitori restaurant in the United States, making it one of the most brag-worthy places to eat in NYC.
-They seem to be doing it right, too, because locals find it to be one of the best restaurants Hell’s Kitchen has to offer.
+It claims to be the only truly authentic yakitori restaurant in the United States that’s received a Michelin star, making it one of the most brag-worthy places to eat in NYC.
+The team at this eatery seems to be doing it right, too, because locals find it to be one of the best restaurants Hell’s Kitchen has to offer, both in terms of food and ambiance.

 The Vibe

-It’s clear right away that authenticity was the priority when Yakitori Torishin was being designed.
+It’s clear right away that authenticity was the priority when this restaurant in Hell’s Kitchen was being designed.
 The main dining room has both private seating and a counter seating area where you can watch the chefs prepare your food.
-There’s also a casual bar area if you prefer to dine alone or wait for your table with a drink.
+There’s also a casual bar area if you prefer to dine alone or wait for your table by enjoying a drink first.

 What to Order